 Sometimes it is better to address a little more than the areas you are concerned with to achieve a smooth long-term result.
 If you store a lot of fat in your hips and stomach, for example, suctioning only the hips can create the look of a protruding stomach if you later gain weight.
 Your doctor can advise you on the best way to achieve the look you want.
 If your expectations are realistic, you should be pleased with your result, no matter how subtle or dramatic.

-Liposuction is often performed with complementary surgeries, such as a facelift following suction of the neck area; a tummy tuck following suction of the abdominal wall; or a thigh lift following suction of the area to be tightened.
+Liposuction is often performed with complementary surgeries, such as a facelift following suction of the neck area in facial liposuction; a tummy tuck following suction of the abdominal wall; or a thigh lift following suction of the area to be tightened.
 If you are seeking a non-surgical method of body contouring that does not require anesthesia or downtime, our practice also offers CoolSculpting® treatment for gradual fat removal achieved with controlled cooling technology.

 Liposuction is generally done on a same-day basis, often in a surgical center specializing in cosmetic surgery.
 High volume procedures, in which more than eleven pounds of ﬂuid is planned for removal, should be done at a hospital.
 High volume procedures carry much higher risks and I generally don’t recommend them.

 You will meet with your doctor before the surgery and the areas to be suctioned will be marked with a felt-tip marker to ensure accuracy during surgery.
 This also helps ensure the patient and doctor are on the same wavelength.
 This is where you need to be very clear about your expectations.
 If you are having your buttocks suctioned, do you want them to be full and rounded or ﬂat and boyish?
 Unless you tell your surgeon what your own idea of beauty is, you’ll end up with his or hers.